Grab a copy of the free quick start guide and follow the steps:

 What is Intermittent Fasting?

-Intermittent fasting is used for weight loss as well as its many health benefits.
-There are different methods of intermittent fasting, with some allowing juice or certain drinks and some involving no food or drink at all, even water.
+Fasting involves either abstaining from all calories (both from food and beverages that have calories) or restricting your calories to a certain amount for a chosen period of time.
+Some methods allow juice or certain drinks and some involving no food or drink at all, even water.
 Some like the popular 5:2 Diet allow a certain amount of calories on fast days.

 The most effective way of fasting is by abstaining from all calories in any form for at least some of the duration of the fast so you get maximum health and weight loss benefits.